frantsao/frantsao-pg_templatemyconf/README.md

 ### About
 ![Simplified BSD License](https://img.shields.io/badge/SimplifiedBSDLicense-orange)

 This work is under BSD 2-Clause License a.k.a Simplified BSD License (see see the [LICENSE](LICENSE) file).
+The postgresql.conf example include for testing is part of the PostgreSQL project and it is licensed under [its own license](https://www.postgresql.org/about/licence/).